Oxford (toy company)

-Oxford Co., Ltd. (옥스포드) is a South Korean toy company, based in Busan, that makes interlocking brick toys.
+Oxford Co., Ltd. is a South Korean toy company, based in Busan, that makes interlocking brick toys.
 It was founded in 1961 as Dongjin Industries Corp. and has used its current name since 1992.

 The company toys are colloquially called "Korean Lego", as they use the same underlying principles and are intercompatible.
 They often feature themes of "war and danger" and include sets such as military vehicles.
 The company also releases many promotional sets in collaboration with various companies.

 History

 The company was founded in 1961 as Dongjin Ind.
 Corp.

 The toy sales company was renamed Daegoo Lucky Toy Corp. in 1971, followed by Busan Lucky Toy Corp. in 1972, and then PAPA toy Industries Corp in 1984.

 In 1992, PAPA was renamed Oxford Co., Ltd. and began producing brick toys.
 In the 1990s, Oxford was sued by The Lego Group over similar designs, but the case was eventually ruled in Oxford's favor.

 In the mid-2000s, Oxford claimed that it had a higher market share of the Korean brick toys market than Lego, a claim the LEGO company disputed.
 Oxford's success was attributed to cheaper price and focus on the infant market.
 In the mid-2010s, Oxford products accounted for about 15% of the Korean brick toys market and they have been called "a major player in South Korean toy industry".